-Start at the old Cooper Mill and take a pretty hike in the Black River Gorge, through a pine forest, with a side trip to the ruins of Kay’s Cottage.
+Hike from the old Cooper Mill through the Black River Gorge and a pine forest, with a side trip to the ruins of Kay’s Cottage.

 Parking: N40 46.698 W74 43.217

-Hike Directions: Overview: BLUE (Black River Trail) – Unmarked – GREEN – RED (Conifer Pass) – BLUE (Bamboo Brook) – BLUE (Black River Trail)
+Overview: BLUE (Black River Trail) – GREEN – ORANGE – GREEN/ORANGE – GREEN – RED (Conifer Pass) – BLUE (Bamboo Brook) – BLUE (Black River Trail)

 From the parking lot, walk towards the Mill.

 0.0 – Walk down the steps next to the mill.

 Check out the water wheel at the base of the mill.

 View of the mill along BLUE.

 The trail follows the Black River and passes a fenced-in area of the old Hacklebarney mine.